machaqueso/rambler/readme.md

 - REST api

 ## Stream:
-The plan is to stream while I'm developing this app, you can watch me code live at twitch.tv/machaqueso
+The plan is to stream while I'm developing this app, you can watch me code live at (twitch.tv/machacoder) and (https://www.youtube.com/channel/UCmUfkaiDlA3IZBibnMtyqlw)